List of Star Trek materials: Energy sources

 Trilithium is a material used in a star-destroying weapon in Star Trek Generations, and an explosive in "The Chute" (VOY).
-This is due to the fact that trilithium is termed as a "nuclear inhibitor," which is believed to be any substance that interferes with nuclear reactions.
+This is due to the fact that trilithium is termed a "nuclear inhibitor," which is believed to be any substance that interferes with nuclear reactions.
 In the film, trilithium is known to be capable, when used to its full potential, of stopping all fusion within a star, thereby collapsing the star and destroying everything within its solar system via a shock wave.
 Trilithium resin is a toxic byproduct of warp engines, and can be used as a powerful, and quite unstable, explosive (see "Starship Mine", the 18th episode of the sixth season of Star Trek: The Next Generation).
 It is not known whether this is related to the nuclear inhibitor.

 Precious materials

-Latinum featured in many episodes of Deep Space Nine as a medium of exchange used by Ferengi and others.
-For convenience's sake (Jadzia Dax joked "probably someone got tired of making change with an eyedropper") the actual currency consisted of the latinum, which is a liquid in its natural state, enclosed in gold casings of standardized size (called slips, strips, bars, and bricks) and was referred to as "gold-pressed latinum".
-Latinum was useful as a medium of exchange, unlike the (worthless) gold in which it was enclosed, because it is impossible to replicate.
+Latinum is featured in many episodes of Deep Space Nine as a medium of exchange used by Ferengi and other races.
+It exists as a liquid at ambient conditions, has an extremely high value per unit weight/volume, and is impossible to replicate.
+For easier handling, it is incorporated into gold casings of various standard sizes.
+(At one point, Jadzia Dax remarks that the idea of doing so may have come from "somebody who got tired of making change with an eyedropper.")
+The combination is referred to as "gold-pressed latinum" and is divided into denominations of slips, strips, bars, and bricks in ascending order of value.
+The Deep Space Nine episode "Body Parts" establishes that there are 100 slips to one strip, and 20 strips to one bar; the conversion between the brick and any smaller unit is never mentioned.
+The Ferengi considered gold to be a valuable commodity in the past, but now regard it as worthless when not combined with latinum.

 Tholian silk was a valuable fabric mentioned in multiple series.

 Bio-mimetic gel is a volatile substance with medical applications.
 It is also highly sought after for use in illegal activities, such as genetic experimentation and biological weapons development.
 As such, its use is strictly regulated by the United Federation of Planets, and sale of the substance is prohibited.
 The substance was first mentioned in an episode of Star Trek: The Next Generation, and was used as a plot element in several episodes of Star Trek: Deep Space Nine.

 Propulsion

 Verterium cortenide is a usually synthetically generated compound, the only known substance to be capable of generating warp fields, when supplied with energy, in form of plasma, from the warp core.
 Warp coils are made of this material.

+Benamite is a rare and unstable form of crystal required to construct and run a quantum slipstream drive.
+According to "Timeless" (VOY), benamite is extremely difficult to synthesize and creating enough for one slipstream drive can take years.
+Synthesized benamite is also known to decay and become useless over time.
+It is not known if naturally occurring benamite is subject to the same process of decay.